m4reko/katacoda-scenarios/automatic-frontend-testing/step6.md

         self.assertEqual('click', click_element.text)
 </pre>

 Now, run both of the tests in our test class with `python3 website-test.py`{{execute}}.
 Make sure that they succeed!
-You can also try removing the line `element.click()` and verify that the test fails.
+You can also try removing the line `button_element.click()` and verify that the test fails.